 Jedi Junkies (2008) not pictured

 Due to my Princess Leia burlesque routine (see below), I was asked to record an interview for a documentary about Star Wars fans, directed by Mark Edlitz.
 This documentary has been very well received and I am proud to be part of this great fan community!
-It's widely available, including on DVD, Netflix, and streaming on Hulu.
+It's widely available, including on DVD and streaming.

 Crazed, Caged Rage!
 (2007)